hikyae/schedrem/README.md

       message: 燃えるゴミを捨てる
   ```

 - `font`: A string specifying the font family and font size to use in the message box, in the format `<font family> <font size>`, for example, "Cica 40".
 If you set this value outside of `schedules`, each action will use this font setting unless the font is explicitly set within the action.
 The default value is `Arial 19`.
+This option is currently not available on Windows.

   ```yaml
   font: Arial 70